Best Background Checks For Employment History Verification

 Whether you opt for a standard or premium report, Instant Checkmate will furnish you with as much information about that individual’s employment history as possible.
 A premium report contains even more information, including:

 Although Instant Checkmate generates user-friendly reports packed with pretty accurate results, it does so at a price.
 Fortunately, if you only want to run one or two background checks or employment verifications, you can make the most of the five-day trial which costs only $1.

 If you want more than that, you’ll need to sign up for a monthly or three-month subscription, which will cost you between $27 and $34 per month.
 But they say knowledge is power, and if it costs just $30 a month to harness that power, it’s pretty good value for money.

 PeopleLooker has a nice, clean user-interface for users to perform online background checks and employment verification.
 It’s simple and straightforward and reminds you not to use the results for any activity that contravenes the Fair Credit Reporting Act before it gives you access to your report.
-It’s a little slower than service like BeenVerified, but its reports are well-organized, with different sections like criminal history and related people listed across the top of the screen.
+It’s a little slower than some other services, but its reports are well-organized, with different sections like criminal history and related people listed across the top of the screen.

 Although People Looker is better known for its comprehensive social media results, its employment history verification section is detailed enough to give you an idea of someone’s work ethic and experience.
 PeopleLooker will also notify its users, should any new information become available about the individual they checked out.